a378ec99/bcn/README.md

 - pymanopt
 - mpi4py (for cluster implementation)

-**Publication**

-Ohse S, Börries M, Busch H (2017).
-“Blind compressive normalization of public high-throughput databases”.
-Manuscript.

 **Abstract**

+Blind compressive normalization of public high-throughput databases

 Motivation: The rise of high-throughput technologies in the domain of molecular and cell biology has generated an unprecedented amount of quantitative high-dimensional data.
 Public databases at present make a wealth of this data available, but appropriate normalization is critical for meaningful analysis across different experiments and technologies.
 Because of missing experimental annotation and lack of quantitative standards, large-scale normalization across entire databases is currently limited to approaches that demand ad hoc assumptions about noise sources and biological signal.
 Without appropriate normalization, meta-analyses are moot and so is the potential to address shortcomings in experimental designs with public data.